CSCfi/machine-learning-scripts/notebooks/notebooks_on_mahti.md

-# Using Jupyter notebooks on Puhti
+# Using Jupyter notebooks on Mahti

 This page contains instructions on setting up a Jupyter notebooks server (with optional GPU support) in Mahti.
 It can be used e.g. to run GPU-enabled TensorFlow, Keras, or PyTorch notebooks.